 If you have any questions about orthodontic treatment after reading this blog, feel free to give us a call at (616) 455-4800.

 is a branch of dentistry that focuses on correcting misaligned teeth and jaws to create beautiful smiles.
 Orthodontic treatment usually involves wearing braces, aligners, or some other kind of oral appliance meant to shift your teeth over time.

 When should I start taking my child to an orthodontist?

-According to the, children are recommended to receive their first orthodontic consultation around age seven.
-At this time, we can analyze the way your child’s back molars fit together as well as their adult incisors.
+According to the American Association of Orthodontists, children are recommended to receive theiraround age seven.
+At this time, we can analyze the way your child’s back molars fit together, as well as their adult incisors.
 This helps us plan for the teeth that still need to grow into their mouths or align their jaws for an improvement in facial balance.

 While many dental issues are more easily corrected during childhood, it’s very possible to have a beautiful smile if you are past the age of 18.
-Certain treatments may have limitations due to the fact that your jaw has stopped growing; however, many improvements can still be made!
-During your free consultation, one of our orthodontists will discuss your options so that you can make the best decision for your smile.
+Certain treatments may have limitations due to the fact that your jaw has stopped growing.
+However, many improvements can still be made!
+During your free consultation, one of our orthodontists will discuss your options for adult orthodontic treatment so that you can make the best decision for your smile.

 Costs are variable depending on the severity of your case and how much your insurance company is willing to cover.
-Many plans have certain orthodontic coverage that pays for a portion of your treatment.
-During your initial consultation, we will discuss the costs of your orthodontic treatment and offer you interest-free financing.
+Many plans offer orthodontic coverage that will pay for a portion of your treatment.
+During your initial consultation, we will discuss the costs of your orthodontic treatment.

 How long will my orthodontic treatment take?

 The length of your treatment plan depends on the severity of your case.
 On average, orthodontic treatment usually lasts between 1 to 2 years.
 After your free consultation with us, we are usually able to establish a timeline of treatment so that you can determine if you want to make the commitment.